United States sanctions against China

-The United States government applies economic sanctions against certain institutions and key members of the government of the People's Republic of China and its ruling Chinese Communist Party (CCP), certain companies linked to the People's Liberation Army (PLA), and other affiliates that the U.S. government has accused of aiding in human rights abuses.
+The Government of the United States (U.S.) has applied economic sanctions against certain institutions and key members of the government of the People's Republic of China (PRC) and its ruling Chinese Communist Party (CCP), certain companies linked to the People's Liberation Army (PLA), and other affiliates that the U.S. government has accused of aiding in human rights abuses.
 The U.S. maintained embargoes against China from the inception of the People's Republic of China in 1949 until 1972.
 An embargo was reimposed by the U.S. following the 1989 Tiananmen Square protests and massacre.
-From 2020 onward, the U.S. imposed sanctions and visa restrictions against several Chinese government officials and companies, in response to the persecution of Uyghurs in China, human rights abuses in Hong Kong and Tibet, military-civil fusion, support for the Russian invasion of Ukraine, transnational repression, and fentanyl production.
+From 2020 onward, the U.S. imposed sanctions and visa restrictions against several Chinese government officials and companies, in response to the persecution of Uyghurs in China, human rights abuses in Hong Kong and Tibet, military–civil fusion, support for the Russian invasion of Ukraine, transnational repression, and fentanyl production.

-Economic sanctions and export controls against China are administered and enforced by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) and the U.S. Department of Commerce's Bureau of Industry and Security (BIS), respectively.
+Economic sanctions and export controls against China by the U.S. are administered by the Department of the Treasury's Office of Foreign Assets Control (OFAC) and enforced by the Department of Commerce's Bureau of Industry and Security (BIS).